IliaLarchenko/abstract_reasoning/README.md

 # 5. Other useful ideas

 ## 5.1 Testing
-This is the first Kaggle competition where I have covered almost everything I have done with a unit tests.
+This is the first Kaggle competition where I have covered almost everything I have done with unit tests.

 I have often faced the situation when I improve core logic to solve some complex problems and later find out that some simple ones don't work anymore.
 After that, I have decided that I will add a unit test for most of the new tasks I have solved.
 Finally, I have 100+ tests in `test_predictots.py` that help me control that nothing is broken.
 I use the `pytest` library for it.